The DSCV runs mediation training courses throughout the year for members of the community who wish to participate.

 The skills and knowledge gained from this course may be applied in a broad range of areas.
 Skills obtained during the course could lead to a range of careers within government (local, state and federal) or the community sector, in areas such as dispute resolution, courts, family services, housing, social services, human resources, advocacy, law or psychology.
 This course is now a pre-requisite to enrol in the Graduate Diploma of Family Dispute Resolution.

-The DSCV mediation course meets all requirements of the NMAS.
+The DSCV mediation course exceeds all requirements as listed in section 2.3 of the approval standards of the NMAS .
 Successful graduates of this course may seek Mediator Accreditation under this system by applying to a Recognised Mediator Accreditation Body (RMAB).

 DSCV is a Recognised Mediator Accreditation Body under the National Mediator Accreditation System, and has the authority to accredit trained and experienced mediators.